30 June 2025

 Still, it is quite obvious that Amazon wants you to bid higher than you would want to.
 The suggested bid seems to be biased upwards.

-There is also a popular theory that the suggested bid for a keyword is inversely tied to the product conversion rate.
+There’s a common theory floating around that Amazon’s suggested bid is somehow linked to your product’s conversion rate.
 For example:

 Product | Conversion Rate | Winning Bid |